 Design/build firms like MasterPLAN Outdoor Living are invested in your project and your happiness, start to finish, and this means creating and installing outdoor living projects that aren’t just beautiful but code compliant!
 In the beginning of our research, we review the ordinance of a client’s township and find the necessary percentages allowable for the property.
 These calculations will let us know how much impervious surface we can add before stormwater management will need to come into play.
 Once your outdoor living expert has all the facts and figures in place, they can seamlessly add the BMP (best management practice) in your master plan, ready to submit to your township for complete approval.

-While some homeowners don’t like to sink money into a management system they will not see, but if the systems weren’t in place they would have bigger issues on their hands (and plus the project would never get pass the township permitting process in the first place).
+While some homeowners don’t like to sink money into a management system they will not see, but if the systems weren’t in place they would have bigger issues on their hands (and plus the project would never get past the township permitting process in the first place).

 By definition, BMPs are structural and/or non-structural practices that are considered an effective and practical set of means to prevent or reduce water pollution and aid in instance of flooding.
 As mentioned before, each township and municipality has custom tailored regulations for their different zoning districts, some allow certain BMPs while others do not.
 Luckily, there are a few stormwater management systems options to ensure you are able to construct your dream backyard transformation!
 Let’s touch upon two of the most common BMPs…